As a Chicago photographer and photojournalist, I've been telling stories for the past 22 years.

 As a public speaker, I've presented at universities, associations, and sold-out events in Chicago such as Printers Row Lit Fest, Chicago Ideas Week and TEDx Midwest.

 I have a personal interest in Cuba, the island of my heritage.
 Over the past fifteen years I've shot almost a year in the country - including three months as a staff photographer for the Chicago Tribune.
 I go back a couple times each year.
 If you're planning a trip let me know.
-I'm always happy to give free advice that might prove useful.
+I'm always happy to give free advice that will prove useful.

 I live in the Chicago area with my wife, fine art photographer Laura Husar Garcia, two precocious kids who take amazing photographs for their young age and a yellow lab who always wants to get into the picture (especially if there's a cheese stick involved).